getify/Functional-Light-JS/manuscript/ch2.md

 But there's another thing we omitted.
 Did you spot it?
 The `getPreferredName` function name.

-That's right; `=>` arrow functions are lexically anonymous; there's no way to syntatically provide it a name.
+That's right; `=>` arrow functions are lexically anonymous; there's no way to syntactically provide it a name.
 Their names can be inferred like regular functions, but again, the most common case of function expression values passed as arguments won't get any assistance in that way.
 Bummer.

 If `person.nicknames` isn't defined for some reason, an exception will be thrown, meaning this `(anonymous function)` will be at the top of the stack trace.
 Ugh.